KennyHT/learn-kubernetes/labs/configmaps.md

 ConfigMaps can be created from directories, files, or literal values.

-This lab is going to focus on the most common use of ConfigMaps which is literal values mapping to environment files.
+This lab is going to focus on the most common use of ConfigMaps which is literal values mapping to environment variables.

 See the [Configure a Pod to Use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) page from the Kubernetes docs to see other examples.